mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 Lint does not report on APIs that are not implemented by Firefox or Firefox for Android.
 :::

 When setting `strict_min_version`, unless you’re targeting a specific version of Firefox, choose the most recent version of Firefox you expect your extension to be compatible with.
 For example, you can reasonably expect that most installations of Firefox for Android will be the current or previous version.
-So, if the current version is 66, consider setting 65 is the minimum version:
+So, if the current version is 66, consider setting 65 is the minimum version.

 ```json
 "browser_specific_settings": {